Hundsbach: Climate

 Yearly precipitation in Hundsbach amounts to 590 mm, which is very low, falling into the lowest fourth of the precipitation chart for all Germany.
-Only at 19% of the German Weather Service's weather stations are even lower figures recorded.
+Only 19% of the German Weather Service's weather stations are even lower figures recorded.
 The driest month is February.
 The most rainfall comes in May.
 In that month, precipitation is 1.6 times what it is in February.
 Precipitation varies only slightly and is spread quite evenly over the year.
 At only 1% of the weather stations are lower seasonal swings recorded.

 History

 Hundsbach is found on an old Roman road that led from the Rhine Valley to Metz.
 The village, mentioned in old records as Hundisbach had for a while in the Middle Ages two centres, Oberhundsbach and Niederhundsbach (“Upper” and “Nether”).
-By 1611, however, Hundsbach had been given up, and this even before the ravages of the Thirty Years' War (1618-1648).
+By 1611, however, Hundsbach had been given up, and this even before the ravages of the Thirty Years' War (1618—1648).
 Hundsbach belonged to the County of Veldenz, and as of 1386 to the Waldgraves.
 From 1816 to 1866 it belonged to the Oberamt of Meisenheim in the Landgraviate of Hesse-Homburg, passing with this state in 1866 to the Kingdom of Prussia.
 Late in the Second World War, Hundsbach was almost utterly destroyed.